wib100/HCPBridgeMqtt-WiB/README.md

 * OTA Update (with username and password)
 * AsyncWifiManger (hotspot when disconnected)
 * DS18X20 or BME280 sensor (with threshold)
+* HCSR04 Proximity sensor (to know if a car is below)
 * Efficient MQTT messages (send only MQTT Message if Door state changed)

 ## Known Bugs